Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Throughout the year, after Christmas and until before Christmas of the next year, whenever you see a bargain gift, buy it -- whatever it may be.
 Put the bargain in storage or in a gift closet or space.
 Then during Christmas time, take the bargains out and separate them by his, hers, and unisex.
 Buy some big, cheap baskets in a thrift shop and fill them up with your bargains.
 Use tissue as filler, then wrap the baskets up with cellophane and put on bows.
 Your receivers will have a unique bounty of goodies.
 Don't worry if the bargains aren't part of a theme, as long as they are appropriate to the gender, it won't matter.

 I enjoy making gifts using baskets from thrift shops and filling it with tons of the samples I order from the internet.
-If the items are basically shampoo, conditioners, etc. I will line the basket with a couple of hand towels and wash cloths.
+If the items are basically shampoo, conditioners, etc.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.